alumet-dev/alumet/integration-tests/README.md

 ```

 `scenarios` folder contains all robotframework files.
-One folder per type of test, for example we have `baremetal` folder regarding the test of alumet installed in native mode.
-For future test, we should have a `container` folder for example.
+One folder per type of test, for example we have `baremetal` folder regarding the test of alumet installed in native mode, `container` folder regarding the test of alumet docker images.

 `resources` folder is for keywords that are used by several test suite.